atsushieno/mugene-ng/docs/UsersGuide.md

 Note that they are not triggered by *each* note operations.
 There is no such binding.
 If you want note operations to always trigger them, define a new macro that wraps note operation prepended by the spectra (you would have to hack some macro variables to align the spectra length with the note length).

 Last but not least, those spectra operations are defined in generic way so that it is possible to define custom spectra operation to any parameter that can work in similar way to those already-supported parameters.
 Look for `SPECTRA_ONESHOT` and `SPECTRA_TRIANGLE` in `default-macro.mml` (or `default-macro2.mml`).
+Although note that they work only if the target takes only 1 argument.
+(For more complicated macros, you will have to code your own `SPECTRA_ONESHOT` and `SPECTRA_TRIANGLE` equivalents.)

 ### P_, V_, E_, t_, M_, B_ : One-shot Spectra